4 MAJOR TYPES OF TECHNICAL ANALYSIS CHARTS

 Here are the three most commonly used chart indicators:

-1) Resistance Point –It is above the current price and it signifies the price level that may prompt an increase of selling activity.
+1) Resistance Point –It is above the current price and it signifies the price level that may prompt an increase in selling activity.

-2) Support Point -It is below the current price and it signifies the price level that may prompt an increase of buying activity.
+2) Support Point -It is below the current price and it signifies the price level that may prompt an increase in buying activity.

 3) Breakout Point -The point whereby a price movement breaks support or resistance levels.
 At the point of a breakout price volume activity -and after the current trend is strengthened.